Delays in probate

 • Key documents (like the original will, bank statements, or property deeds) are missing or hard to locate

 When probate delays are significant, beneficiaries may feel frustrated or concerned about their inheritance.
 In some cases, lengthy delays can also create financial hardship, particularly if beneficiaries were relying on access to funds.
-If you suspect the executor is delaying the probate it may be worth exploring your options, as beneficiary rights include the right to understand the estate's progress.
+Where there is a concern about the executor delaying probate, exploring available options is an approach people often take, as beneficiary rights include the right to understand the estate's progress.

 What to consider